peteguan/peteguan.github.io/_posts/2018-02-13-how_to_set_ipsec_with_strongswan.md

 ```
 aptitude install strongswan
 ```
 Several libraries and tools also need to be installed for Strongswan compilation.
-I chose to install Opensc (supporting of HSM in strongswan), GMP Library (supporting mathematical operation in strongswan) and OpenSSL libcrypto tool (implementation of cryptography algorithms) by using commands below:
+I chose to install <i>Opensc</i> (supporting of HSM in strongswan), <i>GMP Library</i> (supporting mathematical operation in strongswan) and <i>OpenSSL libcrypto</i> tool (implementation of cryptography algorithms) by using commands below:
 ```
 apt-get install opensc
 apt-get install libgmp10